 Five Focus Areas and Goals

-- Education and Awareness – Increase awareness of the significance of health disparities, their impact on the state, and the actions necessary to improve the health outcomes for racial and ethnic minorities, rural, and low-income populations of Kentucky.
+- Education and Awareness increase awareness of the significance of health disparities, their impact on the state and actions necessary to improve health outcomes for racial and ethnic minorities and rural and low-income populations in Kentucky.

-- Cultural Competency – Improve the health and health care outcomes for racial and ethnic minority and underserved communities through evidence-based tailored approaches that account for differences in culture and language.
+- Humility and Sensitivity improve the health and healthcare outcomes of racial and ethnic minority and underserved communities through evidence-based, tailored approaches that account for health disparity among different cultural and language groups.

-- Research – Improve the coordination and utilization of research to advance health equity for racial and ethnic minority and underserved communities.
+- Community-Based Participatory Research improves coordination and use of research to advance health equity for racial and ethnic minority and underserved communities.

-- Evaluation – Improve the coordination and utilization of evaluation outcomes to advance health equity for racial and ethnic minority and underserved communities.
+- Evaluation improved coordination and use of evaluation outcomes to advance health equity for racial and ethnic minority and underserved communities.

-- Strengthening Partnerships – Strengthen and broaden leadership in Kentucky for addressing health disparities at all levels.
+- Strengthening Partnerships strengthen and broaden leadership in Kentucky to address health disparities at all levels.